absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 - **Realtime**: Shows data as it is updated in real-time.

 The date-time calendar also includes time slots.
-Clicking on the first box allows you to enter the time using a 24-hour clock format.
+Clicking the first box allows you to enter the time using a 24-hour clock format.
 When live data is selected, a red blinking button appears on the widget.

 Here is an example of a time-series Area chart using live data: